joaomauricio5/100-days-of-code/log.md

 ### Day 59: 2nd May 2022, Monday
 ### **JSON review + Coding Keys**

 **Today's Progress**: Today I was able to do a bit of a review on JSON, as well as learning about Coding Keys in Swift.
-Coding Keys seem to be particularly useful when we rather have a different name for our property within our data model than following the naming convention from the JSON itself.
-At the moment, the [RandomUsers App](https://github.com/joaomauricio5/RandomUsers/commits/main) only displays the actualy JSON text to the user, but as I will be implementing a proper User structure next, this concept will come in handy.
+Coding Keys seem to be useful when we rather have a different name for our properties within our data model than following the naming convention from the JSON itself.
+At the moment, the [RandomUsers App](https://github.com/joaomauricio5/RandomUsers/commits/main) only displays the actual JSON text to the user, but as I will be implementing a proper User structure next, this concept will come in handy.
 I also learnt that Swift provides us with a way to manually decode JSON into our structures, whenever we don't want to follow the exact structure that the JSON file has.
 This can be done with the [init(from decoder: Decoder)](https://developer.apple.com/documentation/swift/decodable/2894081-init) initializer.

 **Key Takeaways**: